XxFri3ndlyxX/esx_lockpick/README.md

 What does it do?
 It is a lockpick system that locks all npc car.
 You need a lockpick to unlock the doors.
-You can set the % of success and set the cops to be alerted if lockpick attempt is failed and with %
+You can set the % of success and set the cops to be alerted if lockpick attempt is failed and with % You can also set the alarm to be triggered fox x ammount of time.
+You can also trigger a jammed handbrake when successfully unlocked the vehicle.

+My attempt on making hotwiring longer failed so for the time being the jammed handbrake will do the job.

 Join discord https://discord.gg/xncafqk

 ### Requirements
 * es_extended
+* Pnotify

+If you do not like Pnotify then Modify it to your needs.

 ### Installation
 Download the [latest release](https://github.com/xxfri3ndlyxx/esx_repairkit/releases/latest) and rename the folder to esx_lockpick.